-Seeing multiple images at a time after the stimulus has been removed is palinopsia it seemed quite commonly with upper cervical instability induced intracranial hypertension caused by the increased fluid or pressure around the nerve making nerve impulses coming from the right eye reach the brain at a different time than those coming from the left eye.
-At our center successive restoration of the cervical lordotic curve and stability be a combination of curve correction and Prolotherapy this condition can be resolved.
+Seeing multiple images at a time after the stimulus has been removed is palinopsia it seemed quite common with upper cervical instability-induced intracranial hypertension caused by the increased fluid or pressure around the nerve making nerve impulses coming from the right eye reach the brain at a different time than those coming from the left eye.
+At our center, successive restoration of the cervical lordotic curve and stability by a combination of curve correction and Prolotherapy this condition can be resolved.
 These treatments will be discussed below.

 Returning to the University of Bern research: The studies that have been included in this review demonstrate structural, functional, and metabolic alterations in the primary and/or secondary visual areas of the brain.
 Beyond that, results indicate a disruption in the pre-cortical visual pathways and large-scale networks including the default mode network and the salience network.

 Discussion: The combination of the clinical picture and widespread functional and structural alterations in visual and extra-visual areas indicates that VSS is a network disorder.
 The involvement of pre-cortical visual structures and attentional networks might result in an impairment of “filtering” and prioritizing stimuli as a top-down process with subsequent excessive activation of the visual cortices when exposed to irrelevant external and internal stimuli.